 1. May Help Treat Nausea

 Nausea is typically characterized by an uncomfortable sensation occurring in the throat and epigastrium (upper abdomen) that may lead to vomiting.
-Some studies suggest that ginger consumption may reduce nausea associated with stomach flu, migraine headaches, chemotherapy, and morning sickness.
-This effect could be attributed to the gingerols and shogaols in ginger.
+Some studies suggest that ginger consumption may reduce nausea associated with stomach flu, migraine headaches, chemotherapy, and morning sickness (8).
+This effect could be attributed to the gingerols and shogaolsi XThe pungent element present in ginger with essential anti-cancer and anti-inflammatory properties. in ginger.
 The gingerols in fresh and dried ginger rhizomes are the main compounds responsible for their pungent taste.
 They are known for their medicinal values.

 2. May Help Treat Morning Sickness During Pregnancy

 Morning sickness is the discomfort associated with pregnancy especially in the first trimester.
 It is characterized by vomiting, vertigo, and irritability.
-Research states that ginger may effectively relieve morning sickness.
+Research states that ginger may effectively relieve morning sickness (9).

 3. May Aid Digestion

 Animal studies show that ginger can effectively stimulate the production of digestive enzymes.
-Ginger intake was found to enhance pancreatic lipase activity.
+Ginger intake was found to enhance pancreatic lipasei XA secretion from the pancreas that acts as a digestive enzyme and helps break down the fat in the food. activity.
 Additionally, ginger intake could also stimulate trypsin and chymotrypsin – two enzymes that play a major role in digestion.

 4. May Help Manage Migraine

 Another major health benefit of the ginger in ginger ale could be associated with migraine relief.
-In a study, using ginger in the treatment of migraines had shown a significant beneficial effect.
+In a study, using ginger in the treatment of migraines had shown a significant beneficial effect (4).
 However, more research is warranted in this area.

 5. May Help Manage Rheumatoid Arthritis

-Studies have shown that ginger may effectively help in managing rheumatoid arthritis.
+Studies have shown that ginger may effectively help in managing rheumatoid arthritis (5).
 Ginger could significantly increase the expression of FoxP3 genes and decrease the expression of RORγt and T-bet genes and help manage the condition.
 However, more research is needed in this aspect.

 6. May Exhibit Cardioprotective Effects

 Studies have also shown that ginger can effectively exhibit cardioprotective properties.
-The cardioprotective action of ginger is believed to be associated with its antihypertensive, anti-hyperlipidemia, and anti-platelet effects.
+The cardioprotective action of ginger is believed to be associated with its antihypertensive, anti-hyperlipidemiai XAgents that reduce high lipid levels in the blood caused by a poor, high-fat diet.
+It can also be inherited. , and anti-platelet effects (6).
 More quality studies are needed to better understand the underlying mechanisms.

 While the ginger in ginger ale may offer these benefits, they may also depend on the concentration of ginger in the beverage.
 Hence, consult your doctor to further understand the health benefits of ginger.